 A footprint will help to extend the life of your tent.
 This is because you have an extra layer of protection between your tent and the ground.
 It protects the groundsheet from stones, insects, other debris and helps to add another waterproof barrier between your tent’s own groundsheet and the muddy floor.

 The question is, of course, how important is a footprint in relation to the price of your tent, and should you really invest in one?
 This is question is a little more difficult to answer.

 Are tent footprints worth It?

 As a general rule, if you have a small and cheap weekend tent it’s not financially worth it to get a bespoke footprint.
-These tents are not usually of good quality and only designed to last a few years.
-For a much more expensive tent, a footprint is a good investment to prolong the life of it.
+These tents are not usually of good quality and are only designed to last a few years.
+For a much more expensive tent, a footprint is a good investment to prolong its life.

 Having a footprint under your tent won’t help your tent to survive should you face heavy rain and gale-force wind.
 It will also offer some protection to the underside in all conditions.
 In my opinion, if you’re spending £700+ on a family tent, an extra £60 to give it the longest life possible is really worth it.

 The average price of a tent footprint is between £30-£60, depending on the size and the make of your tent.
 As a general rule, it’s always best to get a footprint that is specifically made to fit your tent, rather than use a footprint for another tent.

 Can I make my own DIY tent footprint?